Title IX Sexual Misconduct Policy

 The advisor may be a friend, mentor, family member, attorney, or any other supporter a party chooses to advise them.
 The parties may choose advisors from inside or outside the campus community.
 The parties may choose their advisor or proceed without an advisor.
 However, a party’s chosen advisor must be one who is not otherwise involved in the resolution process, such as serving as a witness.

 The parties may be accompanied by their advisor in all meetings and interviews at which the party is entitled to be present, including intake and interviews.
 Advisors should help their advisees to prepare for each meeting, and are expected to advise ethically, with integrity, and in good faith.
+Advisors may not provide testimony or speak on behalf of their advisee unless given specific permission to do so.

 The University cannot guarantee equal advisory rights throughout the Grievance Process, meaning that if one party selects an advisor who is an attorney, but the other party does not, or cannot afford an attorney, the University is not obligated to provide one.
 However, if a party does not have an advisor present to conduct cross-examination at the “Live Hearing” described in this Policy, the University will provide an advisor of the University’s choice without fee or charge to that party for purposes of conducting cross-examination at the Live Hearing.